keedio/Hadoop-Watcher/README.md

 ## Main goal
 Keedio's Hadoop Watcher is a functionality for watching hdfs paths for changes.
 When a change occurs in the observed directory a event is fired.
 All listeners subscribed to the event generator will be notified.

+## How To Use
+Normally a object interested in events (listener) from a path to be watched should instance WatchablePath with:

+* String path to be watched.
+* Hadoop config.
+* Start time in seconds.
+* Periodic time in seconds

+The listener will have to register himself to the watchable object and will implement what to do, when something happens in the monitored path.

+The path will be checked periodically for new files or changes into its modification times.

+##ToDo

+* Watch for subdirectories recursively.
+* Filter for files
+* Filter for directories